aadam-dev/Madina-Basketball/DEPLOYMENT.md

 # Deployment Guide - Madina Basketball Website

+**Version:** 2.0
+**Last Updated:** January 2025
+**Target Audience:** Beginners to Intermediate

-This guide will walk you through deploying the Madina Basketball website to Vercel and setting up Supabase.
+This comprehensive guide will walk you through deploying the Madina Basketball website to Vercel and setting up Supabase.
+It's designed to be beginner-friendly with step-by-step instructions.

 ## Prerequisites